QuantFace: Efficient Quantization for Face Restoration: Introduction

-In summary, our contributions are as follows: \begin{itemize} \item We conduct a detailed analysis of the activation distribution of the OSDFR model and identify that quantization of activation values is crucial for preserving facial features.
-We configure that the inadequate processing of highly variant activations is the key reason for the performance degradation in quantization.

-\item We propose QuantFace, a unified quantization framework for OSDFR models.
-It consists of rotation-scaling channel balancing, QD-LoRA, and adaptive bit-width allocation.
+In summary, our contributions are as follows: \begin{itemize} \item We conduct a detailed analysis of the activation distribution of the OSDFace and identify that quantization of activation values is crucial for preserving facial features.
+We configure that the inadequate processing of highly variant activations is the key reason for the performance degradation in quantization. \item We propose QuantFace, a unified quantization framework for OSDFR models.
+It consists of rotation-scaling channel balancing, QD-LoRA, and adaptive bit-width allocation. \item Our rotation-scaling channel balancing strategy effectively preserves the original activation information, while QD-LoRA enhances the alignment between the quantized model and FP model.
+Meanwhile, adaptive bit-width allocation facilitates reasonable usage of resources. \item Extensive experiments on the synthetic and real-world datasets demonstrate the superior performance of our method.
+Quantitative and qualitative results show that our method significantly outperforms existing quantization approaches.
+Under the extreme 4-bit setting, our model is still capable of generating high-quality face images. \end{itemize}